-Gorkem landed an English-speaking job in sales and marketing at a tech hub in Barcelona thanks to his-cut-to-the-chase marketing CV.
-If you're a fresh graduate too, your resume should focus mainly on your education and relevant experience.
+Gorkem landed an English-speaking job in sales and marketing at a tech hub in Barcelona thanks to his cut-to-the-chase marketing CV.
+So, if you're a fresh graduate too, your resume should focus mainly on your education and relevant experience.

 Just like Gorkem's marketing resume does.
 Even though he doesn't have marketing work experience yet, he outlines relevant skills like communication, creativity and teamwork.
 Even more importantly, he included an award section with quantifiable descriptions.

 While these accomplishments are linked to his studies and the results are above average, just by including them, the resume appears more professional and he makes an impression of a hard-working and detail-oriented person.
 And that's exactly what a fresh-graduate's resume needs.

 Also, his hobbies section is a breeze of fresh air.
 Non-generic hobbies like dancing tango and salsa will add a nice touch of personality to your marketing resume.

 ThermoFisher is the world leader in serving science.
 That said, Kyle knew exactly how to catch their attention.